 - Business Name: State your business or trading name and whom the payment is going to.
 Incorporating your business logo will help your invoice stand out.

 - Australian Business Number (ABN): Not including an ABN on your invoices could mean 49% of any payment made to you can be withheld by the Australian Tax Office.
 Register your ABN here.

 - Contact Details: Make sure your most up to date phone, address and email are listed to avoid time consuming searching.

 - Issue and due date: Include the date you’ve issued the invoice and the date when you expect the invoice to be paid based on any terms you’ve agreed on.

 - Payment details: Clearly state your payment details and provide multiple options.
-For example, cheque payment requires an address, while bank transfers will need your BSB, account number and name.
+For example, receive payment via credit card with Honcho Pay, while bank transfers will need your BSB, account number and name.